BaileyMcKelway/BaileyMcKelway.github.io/_posts/2024-03-22-building-a-game-about-teaching.md

 The Beta version is currently out and free to play here: https://classroom-simulator.vercel.app/

 After posting the beta a couple people mentioned I should write a blog about how I created the game so that is what I am doing now.
-In this blog I will go into the reasons why
-I think gaming is an interesting space for AI and why I decided to build a game about teaching.
+In this blog I will go into the reasons why I think gaming is an interesting space for exploring AI and why I decided to build a game about teaching.

-- When new technology emerges there is a need for people to explore this technology.
+When new technology emerges there is a need for people to explore this technology.
 Gaming is a great vehicle for that.
-(Add examples of this through history)
+There are examples of this throughout history such as advancements in personal computing during the 1970s and 1980s which led to games like Pong and Pac Man.
+The internet led to the rise of multiplayer games like
+World of Warcraft and Doom.
+Mobile technology led to games like Angry Birds and Candy Crush.
+Gaming has always gone hand in hand with advancements in technology and allowed for people to explore the technology.

+With the advancements in large lanuage models this opens up a new area to be explored.
+The most popular comsumer applications being chatbots such as Replika and character.ai.
+The appeal of these apps is that they allow for people to simulate relationships they would not have access to.

+Using LLMs models allows for the opportunity to explore a game mechanic that has not yet existed, teaching!
+Teaching at it's core is the statement of an idea and then the comprehending of that idea or the lack of comprehending.
+LLMs allow for the generation of dialogue based on whatever the user decides to teach their students.
+Want to have a conversation with a student who now believes that Tom Cruise is a hippo who lives in the New York Zoo?
+Go ahead!
+Your students will hang onto every word of your teachings Professor!
+Simulate any idea that you want.

 - LLM allow for people to experience relationships or situations that were not possible before.
 - Teaching is a game mechanic that didn't exist before LLMs.
 I like it because it brings the relationship an engineer has with a model up to a user level.
 It allows for the simulation of ideas.
 Teaching allows for a change in perspective for a student.